keenanpayne/keenanpayne.com/_posts/2020-06-29-css-arrow-interaction.md

 One of the powerful features of Sass is that you can define [mixins](https://sass-lang.com/documentation/at-rules/mixin), which allow you to define a set of styles that can be reused across multiple contexts.
 The styles in this mixin are what allow this interaction to work with the button that we just built.
 We start by creating a mixin named `arrowPacmanInteraction`, which contains all of the styles that will enable our animation to run.
 Then we include this mixin in the hover state for our button by using `@include arrowPacmanInteraction()`, which allows the animation to run when we hover over the button.

 That's it!
-We now have a cute little "pacman arrow" animation for our button.
+We now have a cute little "Pacman arrow" animation for our button.

 ## Conclusion
 I hope you all had as much fun building this micro-interaction as I did.
 While the approach I took in this article works well for animating arrows, this same approach can be applied to create all sorts of interactions in different directions.